b0cal/miel/doc/technical/choices.md

 Maintaining a good codebase documentation leads to better collaboration on the project and is easier for people to join the project on the way.
-Consistency is key which means we need to use a standardized why of documenting our codebase
+Consistency is key which means we need to use a standardized why of documenting our codebase.

 ### Rationale